mgonto/angular-security-workshop/README.md

 To run the frontend, just serve the content on port `3000`.

 To run the backend, just do `npm i` and `node server.js`

+## Challenges

+These are the challenges for the second module.
+The goal is to familiarize ourselves with *ui-router*, *angular-storage* and *route change events*.

+**backend/protected-routes.js**

+- Use `express-jwt` to validate the user session

+**angular/apps.js**

+- Add `jwtInterceptorProvider` as an interceptor to the application
+- Intercept the `$stateChangeStart` event and check if the route is restricted
+- Intercept the `$stateChangeStart` event and validate the user session

+**angular/login.js**

+- Pending

 # License